Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Background

-where $\eta \colon X \to Y$ is a bijection between the persistence diagrams including diagonal points.
-Notice the analogy with Definition \ref{defn:MeasureWasserstein}.
+The notation of Definition \ref{def:WassersteinDistance} has the advantage of being compact, but note that we have uncountably many summands.
+Although usually, only finitely many, namely $\vert\eta\vert$ for the optimal matching $\eta$, will be non-zero.
+Similarly, also only finitely many elements of the uncountable set of which we take the supremum in Definition \ref{def:BottleneckDistance} are non-zero. \begin{defn} Let $p\geq 1$.
+We say a persistence diagram $X$ has \textit{finite pth moment}, if the $p$-Wasserstein distance to the empty diagram is finite: $W_p(X,\emptyset) <\infty.$ \end{defn} Except from section \ref{subsec:MetricProperties}, the persistence diagrams in this paper are assumed to have finitely many off-diagonal points.
+Therefore, the infima in definitions \ref{def:BottleneckDistance} and \ref{def:WassersteinDistance} are actually minima.

+Notice the analogy between Definitions \ref{defn:MeasureWasserstein} and \ref{def:WassersteinDistance}.
 We replace probability measures by counting measures and hence turn the integral into a sum.
 The infimum is taken over all matchings instead of all couplings.
-This observation will serve as a blueprint for the construction of the discrete Prokhorov metric for persistence diagrams in the next chapter.
+This observation will serve as a blueprint for the construction of the discrete Prokhorov metric for persistence diagrams in the Section \ref{sec:PDMetrics}.

-The motivation to compare persistence diagrams comes from topological data analysis, where they serve as a summary statistic of topological information. \begin{exmp} Given a finite subset $X$ of some metric space, we can consider the Vietoris-Rips complex, cf. \cite{EdelsbrunnerHarer2010CompTop} III.2.
+The motivation to compare persistence diagrams comes from topological data analysis, where they serve as a sumray statistic of topological information. \begin{exmp} Given a finite subset $X$ of some metric space, we can consider the Vietoris-Rips complex, cf. \cite{EdelsbrunnerHarer2010CompTop} III.2.
 This is a filtered simplicial complex; for filtration value $r>0$ it is given by

 Applying the homology functor gives rise to a persistence module: For $r\le s$, the inclusion

 induces a module homomorphism